 There are two logical parts in this piece of code:

-2. The “add_action” built-in WordPress function is used to attach the custom function to the specific action (or, in other words, a hook to hang our custom code on it).
+- The “add_action” built-in WordPress function is used to attach a custom function to a specific action (or, in other words, a hook to hang our custom code on it).

 Let’s look closer at the structure of add_action: the function that I want to attach – or callback – (‘create_my_cool_cpt’) is passed as the second parameter, and the action to which I want to attach it (‘init’) is passed as the first parameter.
 Both of those parameters are required.

-Zero at the end shows the priority (0=the highest priority); this parameter is optional.
+The value ‘0’ at the end indicates the priority (0 = the highest priority); this parameter is optional.

 Finding all the hooks on your website

-There are the most typical action events that are taking place when the site loads, so many action functions can be hooked into them:
+There are the most typical action events that are take place when the site loads, so many action functions can be hooked into them:

-But to see all the hooks that exist on the website pages (that core, your theme, plugins have, plus custom ones), you can use plugins that show them, e.g., Another Show Hooks.
+But to see all the hooks that exist on the website pages (that core, your theme, plugins have, plus custom ones), you can use plugins that show them, e.g., WP Hooks Finder.
 It looks quite scary when you switch it on, but it gives a lot of important information and even more details on hover:

-I’ve already written how you can use this tool and hooks to customize WooCommerce pages
+For more practical examples, check this article on how you can use this tool and hooks to customize WooCommerce pages.

-But also, to “play” with them, you can write the most simple action hook (I made the dummy text bold and red to be even more visible):
+But also, to “play” with them, you can write the simplest action hook (I made the dummy text bold and red to be even more visible):

 function my_hi_there_function() {